network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Well-Known Uniform Resource Identifier (URI) For Test Server Discovery

-Any organization that wishes to host their own instance of a Responsiveness Test Server can advertise that capability by hosting at the network quality well-known URIthat contains a valid JSON object meeting the following criteria:
+Any organization that wishes to host their own instance of a Responsiveness Test Server can advertise that capability by hosting at the network quality well-known URI that contains a valid JSON object meeting the following criteria:

 ~~~